 - Echocardiogram to view the heart’s structure and function

 - X-ray to show changes in bone, soft tissues and organs caused by scleroderma

 - Pulmonary function test to evaluate lung function

 - A multidisciplinary team approach to care: Because scleroderma can affect so many different body systems, you may need a variety of specialists on your care team.
-As an academic medical center, Cooper has physician experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.
+As an academic health system, Cooper has physician experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.

 - Personalized treatment based on your symptoms, age and general health, as well as the type of scleroderma you have and how severe the condition is.
 Treatments for scleroderma include: